-A canister stove is our favorite choice for short, fast, and light backpacking trips.
+A canister stove is our favorite choice for almost all backpacking trips.
 They are lightweight, small, and easy to use.
+We think they're the best choice for most backpackers.
 Read on to learn why.

 Types of Backpacking Stoves

 Small Canister Stoves